Vertex Energy Inc. (VTNR) on Track to Reach $2.00 in a Year

 Vertex Energy Inc. (VTNR): Who are the competitors?

-The company’s main competitors (and peers) include Heritage-Crystal Clean Inc (HCCI) that is trading -7.68% down over the past 12 months.
-Perma-Fix Environmental Services Inc. (PESI) is -10.04% down on the 1-year trading charts.
-Short interest in the company’s stock has risen 73.48% from the last report on Dec 30, 2020 to stand at a total of 0.67 million short shares sold with a short interest ratio of 0.39.
+The company’s main competitors (and peers) include Heritage-Crystal Clean Inc (HCCI) that is trading 0.34% up over the past 12 months.
+Perma-Fix Environmental Services Inc. (PESI) is -2.89% down on the 1-year trading charts.
+Short interest in the company’s stock has risen 73.05% from the last report on Jan 14, 2021 to stand at a total of 0.75 million short shares sold with a short interest ratio of 0.35.